-Joel Schumacher’s name is a by-word for awful, thanks to being the man who did what the Joker never could and killed Batman.
+Joel Schumacher’s name is a by-word for awful, thanks to being the man who did what the Joker never could and killing Batman.
 Nerds everywhere have never forgiven him for Batman and Robin, which is quite unfair as he’s actually a very talented director.

 A Time To Kill is like a more complex To Kill a Mockingbird, with its racial themes and courtroom setting.
 When Carl Lee’s (Samuel L Jackson) daughter is raped, he takes matters into his own hands and murders the perpetrators before their trial, for fear they may get away with it in the biased court system.
 He is quickly apprehended and gets put on trial for the crime.
 The inexperienced Jack Brigance (Matthew McCounaughey) is hired to be his defence, and sets about trying to get Carl Lee’s acquittal.
 During the trial he and his family are targeted by members of the Ku Klux Klan who threaten to derail the process.

 No-one is prepared to say to Carl Lee “I understand why you did that, but you knew the consequences and now you have to face them”, they all treat him like an innocent man.
-It would be less of a problem if this was a film that was presented as looking at both sides, where there’s not a clear, favourable hero.
-But here it’s made it’s clear who we’re supposed to root for and whose side we should be on (mostly because the people against Carl Lee are all racists) meaning the ethics of what they’re doing are never addressed.
+It would be less of a problem if this was a film that was a dispassionate look at a specific situation.
+But here it’s made it’s clear who we’re supposed to root for and whose side we should be on (mostly because the people against Carl Lee are all racists) meaning the ethics of what he does is never challenged.

 It also does a good job of handling its racial themes.
-For well insulated liberals it’s healthy to be reminded of times and places where the values we take for granted had to be fought for and defended with people’s lives, although this is undermined by the disregard the characters seem to have for due process, in spite of their superficial grandstanding.
+For well insulated liberals it’s healthy to be reminded of times and places where the values we take for granted had to be fought for and defended with people’s lives, although this is undermined by the disregard the characters have for due process.
 It also falls down with an ending that’s too implausible to work, which leaves you wishing it was more like To Kill a Mockingbird.
 Short and sweet.